laptopwiki/laptopwiki.github.io/_drafts/windows-power-profile.md

 # Windows Power Profile - Poor Man's Edition

-The main idea behind this Guide is to keep the CPU boost on in games while the CPU draws lower power than necessary, leading to lower noise levels.
+The main idea behind this Guide is to keep the CPU boost enabled in games while the CPU draws lower power than necessary, leading to lower noise levels.

 # Profile Settings